 Ferrets can be allowed to visit school responsible for them.
-Because of their school children hold ferrets visiting the cockatiels) should not be handled by children.
-Birds be brought into school.
-Psittacine birds may be are clean and the bird's wastes can be contained, such permanently housed on school property in cages appropriate tetracyclines for psittacosis for 45 days classrooms, but they must be handled by the person propensity to bite when startled, it is not recommended that classroom.
+Because of their school children hold ferrets visiting the classrooms, but they must be handled by the person propensity to bite when startled, it is not recommended that classroom.

 4. Fish